HELPING SYRIA’S MOST VULNERABLE CHILDREN

 According to OCHA, Syria's standard of living has regressed by almost four decades due to the conflict.

-- Four out of five Syrians now live in poverty.
+• Four out of five Syrians now live in poverty.

-- Life expectancy has dropped by more than 20 years.
+• Life expectancy has dropped by more than 20 years.

 and adolescents struggle to see any future beyond this conflict, there's fear that they could become a lost generation.